mcleodchris/next.chrismcleod.dev/src/posts/2023-07-24-come-on-barbie-lets-go-party.md

 ---
-title: "Come on Barbie, let’s go party"
+title: 'Come on Barbie, let’s go party'
 created: 2023-07-24
 categories:
   - general-life
 tags:
   - barbie
   - movie
   - recommendation
   - review
 authors:
   - chris
+gradient: true
 ---

 I recently had the pleasure of visiting the cinema to watch the highly anticipated movie, Barbie, and I must say, it was an absolute blast!
 Going in, I had mixed expectations - basically expecting something similar to The Lego Movie (funny, a few touching moments, but ultimately empty), but what I got was so much more.